-In 2014 the School was granted an extension of accreditation for four years until March 2018.
-Following on from this, the reports on conditions and subsequent progress report in 2016 were all accepted as meeting the required standards.
-The student report of 2016 highlighted the students concerns relating to three main areas.
-These include the delivery of key curriculum components, Indigenous health and histology and the provision of constructive assessment feedback.
-Overall, it was concluded that students are extremely positive of their experiences on the MBBS program and the prospects for the programs future.
+The 2015 report on conditions and subsequent progress report in 2016 were all accepted as meeting the required standards.
+The student report of 2016 highlighted student concerns relating to three main areas.
+These included the delivery of key curriculum components, Indigenous health and histology and the provision of constructive assessment feedback.
+Overall, it was concluded that students are extremely positive about their experiences on the MBBS program and the prospects for the program's future.